rajf/JAFF/README.md

 ### app/data
 For YAML files.
 YAML used for ease of editing.
 This is parsed to JSON in the build so could be replaces quite easily with pure JSOn files if you prefer.
 ### app/data/global.yaml
 Anything in here is available to all templates.
-Good for menus, lists, etc. See gulp file for mplimentation.
+Good for menus, lists, etc. See gulp file for implimentation.

 ### app/content
 For your Markdown files.